schmeichelph/SU-ECE-20-4/README.md

 ## Contents

-The folder "Azure_Recognition_notebook" contains a user guide for the Azure Datbricks version of Recognition.py.
+The folder "Databricks_Spark_notebook" contains a user guide for the Azure Datbricks version of Recognition.py.
 The Azure Databricks version is available in both ".py" and ".ipynb" if you are running python notbook software.